kevald1963/milestone-1-twptug-redesign/README.md

 Public transport users, local group activists, Management Committee members, partner organisations, Media organisations, other UK community transport organisations, Nexus officials, and local councillors.

 [In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.]

 User stories:

-1) I am a public transport user interested in finding information on local transport only.
+1) As a public transport user, I want to follow a link to find local transport information like timetables, fares, etc.

-2) I am a first time visitor and public transport user interested in finding information about the organisation.
+2) As a first time visitor, I want to find out more information about the organisation and transport issues.

-3) I am a regular public transport user or activist interested in reading information about transport issues in general.

-4) I am an activist interested in finding information on local group meetings, events, demonstrations, etc.
+3) As an activist, I want to find out information about transport issues local group meetings, events, demonstrations, etc.

+4) As an TWPTUG local group officer, I want to find out information about local group meetings and Transport Forum meetings.

+5) As an TWPTUG Management Committee officer, I want to find out information about, Management Committee meetings.

 [This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.]